SonarSource/docs/sonarqube/content.md

 1. Create a new `sonarqube_home_new` folder and backup your old folder.

-2. Update the environment variable `$SONARQUBE_HOME` pointing to it.
-Backup the old one:
+2. Update the environment variable `$SONARQUBE_HOME` pointing to it:

 	```console
 	$ mkdir /path/to/your/filesystem/sonarqube_home_new